farazfp/PQ-NMGlossary-/content/index.md

 - ### Algorithms

   Algorithms, typically seen as opaque, rule-governed processes, are reimagined as active participants within assemblages.
 Instructors encountering GenAI must navigate algorithmic practices that shape writing outputs.
 Mapping this concept involves analyzing how algorithmic logic both constrains and enables creative expression, thus prompting a rethinking of authorship and originality in the digital age.
-- ### Almanac
+- ### Glossary

-  The Almanac itself is a meta-concept—a curated archive that aggregates multiple viewpoints and practices under the new materialist banner.
+  The Glossary itself is a meta-concept—a curated archive that aggregates multiple viewpoints and practices under the new materialist banner.
 It stands as an invitation to continuous dialogue and reconfiguration of meaning.
 For researchers, it serves as both a methodological guide and a source of inspiration for theorizing the intersections of technology, pedagogy, and materiality.
 - ### Anthropocene

   Anthropocene signifies the current geological era in which human activity significantly impacts planetary systems.
 In academic settings, it invites instructors to consider how climate, technology, and pedagogy interrelate.
 The concept urges a reorientation toward sustainability and ethical cohabitation with nonhuman entities, paralleling the disrupted but transformative practices introduced by GenAI and cyborg modes of writing.